HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

     David found that the shadow index was leaked by VFD SWMR readers and plugged the leak.
 Now the sparse reader tests do not use up all of the memory on `jelly`.
-David fixed the bug on his branch `vfd_swmr-merge-attempt-2`, which as of 19 Nov 2019 has not been merged to `feature/vfd_swmr`.

 20. **David, complete** Test John's patch that repairs the superblock flags mismatch that crashes the reader.

     David found that the patch fixed the demo crashes.
-He applied the patch to his branch `vfd_swmr-merge-attempt-2`, which has not yet been merged to `feature/vfd_swmr` as of 19 Nov 2019.

 21. Investigate a potential time-of-check, time-of-use race condition involving EOA/EOF and the skip\_read variable in some of the H5PB routines.

+    This race condition may only affect raw-data access.

+    It may be necessary to poll the superblock for the current EOA.
+    The reader's refresh routine for the superblock should propagate the new EOA to the VFDs.

 22. Understand use of H5F\_t on branch feature/vfd\_swmr instead of H5C\_t as on develop branch.